Lathika (film): Production

 Dr. Srinivasan began production on a film starring himself in the lead role.
 He named the film Lathika after his daughter.
-Srinivasan rechristened himself as Powerstar Srinivasan in the film.

 Controversy

 Through his financial company, Baba Trading Company, Srinivasan obtained Rs.
 7 crore rupees from unsuspecting businessmen and used the money to begin a career in films through this film.

 Srinivasan reportedly hired force fans to attend the movie at a single cinema in North Chennai for publicity sake.
-The film ran for over 200 days at a single theatre.
+The film ran for 200 days at a single theatre.

 Reception

 A critic from Dinamalar wrote that Ra.
 Bharathan could have put more focus into the story, screenplay, dialogues, songs and music.

-Sequel

-In 2015, Srinivasan expressed interest in creating a sequel to the film titled Lathika 2.